Surrey offers an exceptional environment for postgraduates to carry out linguistic research alongside academics who are world-leaders in their fields.

-Funding for PhD research in Linguistics or Applied Linguistics in the School of English and Languages is available from two main UK sources: the Arts and Humanities Research Council (AHRC) and Studentships.
+Funding for PhD research in Linguistics or Applied Linguistics in the School of Literature and Languages is available from two main UK sources: the Arts and Humanities Research Council (AHRC) and Studentships.

 Arts and Humanities Research Council (AHRC) Studentships (maintenance and fees for 3 years for a full-time student or 5 years for a part-time student) are available for UK students through the TECHNE Doctoral Training Partnership.

 Overseas students are not eligible for TECHNE Scholarships, and EU students are eligible for fees but not maintenance.

 The Faculty Studentship Programme fully funds a number of three-year studentships for top-quality students, covering tuition fees at the Home/EU rate and maintenance at current research-council rates for full-time or part-time study.